 S.Africa unions reject gold miners’ final pay offer

-Employers in South Africa's strategic gold mining sector Tuesday tabled their final pay increase offers to workers, which unions immediately rejected, raising the spectre of widened strikes in the country.
+South Africa's unions on Tuesday rejected a final pay increase offer from the strategically important gold mining sector, raising the spectre of widened strikes in the country.

 Seven gold mining firms, including giants AngloGold Ashanti and Gold Fields, offered a maximum of 6.5 percent pay raise.